 - Tablet support included;

-- Fitness console included – it can track time, distance, speed, calories, and pulse;
+- Fitness monitor included – it can track time, distance, speed, calories, and pulse;

 - Quiet operation, great for apartment use;